East Coast Greenway: Rhode Island

-ECG Coventry Rail Trail in Greene Rhode Island.
-Trail, marker post, memorial plaque and track and train axel.
+ECG Coventry Rail Trail in Greene, Rhode Island.
+Trail, marker post, memorial plaque and track and train axle.

 The greenway enters from Massachusetts on the Blackstone River Bikeway and follows the historic Blackstone Canal.
 It travels down to Pawtucket and then into Providence, where it goes around India Point Park at Narragansett Bay, and then on to Cranston.
 This 49 mi section of greenway is 52% off-road, with another 30% being developed.